pabloamh/walker/README.md

 ### Indexing Files

 To scan a directory and build or update your index, use the `index` command.
+The application will automatically change its working directory to `src/walker/` to ensure all paths are resolved correctly.

 ```bash
 poetry run python -m walker.main index [ROOT_PATHS...]
 [OPTIONS]